MaksVasilev/fit2gpx/README.md

-                --statistic     | -s    output of final statistics to the console --csv           | -c    the output file will be in CSV format --iso-date=[yes|y|no|n] use for CSV date in GOST ISO 8601 format (by default 'yes') --hr-only       | -r    the output file will be in CSV format, content: heart rate and time only --monitor       | -m    parsing heart rate monitoring files (not training), the output file will be in CSV format
+                --statistic     | -s    output of final statistics to the console --csv           | -c    the output file will be in CSV format --merge         | -m    merge all output files in one file --iso-date=[yes|y|no|n] use for CSV date in GOST ISO 8601 format (by default 'yes') --hr-only       | -hr   the output file will be in CSV format, content: heart rate and time only --monitor-hr    | -mh   parsing heart rate monitoring files (not training), the output file will be in CSV format
-                --hrv           | -v    parsing training files and writing R-R intervals to CSV for variability analysis --hrv-filter    | -f    same as --hrv, but threshold filter is used to eliminate spikes --filter=n      where: n - threshold filter value (for -f) in % from 1 to 99 (default 35)
+                --hrv           | -vr   parsing training files and writing R-R intervals to CSV for variability analysis --hrv-filter    | -vf   same as --hrv, but threshold filter is used to eliminate spikes --filter=n      where: n - threshold filter value (for -f) in % from 1 to 99 (default 35)

-                --oxy           | -o    parsing monitoring files and writing SpO2 oxygenation values in CSV --stress        | -i    parsing monitoring files and writing Stress values in CSV fields in CSV: Date time; Garmin Stress Index; Body Battery; unknown; unknown
+                --monitor-oxy           | -spo  parsing monitoring files and writing SpO2 oxygenation values in CSV --monitor-stress        | -si   parsing monitoring files and writing Stress values in CSV fields in CSV: Date time; Garmin Stress Index; Body Battery; delta; unknown

-                --no-dialog     | -n    do not display the file selection dialog --save-empty    | -e    save files without coordinates (empty tracks) --full-dump             create full text dump of all messages
+                --no-dialog     | -nd   do not display the file selection dialog --save-empty    | -se   save files without coordinates (empty tracks) --full-dump             create full text dump of all messages

 The Converter has two modes of operation: console and graphic.
 When running without files in parameters, a dialog box opens for selecting the file to convert.
 If you use the file name as an argument at startup, the conversion occurs without launching dialog boxes.